ooskapenaar/ya-csv/README.md

     npm install ya-csv

-Current version requires at least Node.js v0.2.3 and it's tested with Node.js v0.4.12, 0.6.11 and 0.7.5.
-Hope it works with the other versions in between too.
+Current version requires at least Node.js v0.2.3 and it's tested with Node.js v0.8.14 Hope it works with the other versions in between too.

 ## Features